 Aside from being easier to swing, the Leveraxe 2 greatly reduces the amount of time spent splitting wood.
 Since the axe doesn’t blow completely through the log, you do not have to lift the log every time you strike as is the case with traditional axes.
 Furthermore, when working with huge logs and stumps, in the past you’d need a heavier maul to get the job done.
 But, with the Leveraxe2 , you chip away at the log from the outside in, splintering it into pieces instead of attacking it at the center.

-Both the Leveraxe 1 and the Leveraxe 2 are unlike any other wood splitting axe you’ve ever seen.
+After reading this Vipukirves Leveraxe review, you should quickly realize that both the Leveraxe 1 and the Leveraxe 2 are unlike any other wood splitting axe you’ve ever seen.
 They are a modern innovation on a traditional tool.

 Both axes come with an almost 36-inch handle, which not only provides increased kinetic energy when compared to the overall length of most tradition splitting axes, but also serves as a safety feature.
 In the rare occasions when you miss the log, the trajectory of the handle guides the axe to strike the ground rather than hitting your leg or foot.